If you find this site useful and want to make a small donation to support its maintenance and expansion, then please use button below.

 Singer machines produced at the Wittenberge factory were identified by a suffix D added to their model numbers.
 Their serial numbers took the form of ‘C’ followed by up to 7 digits which were allocated sequentially.

 After WW11 the machinery from the Wittenberge factory was taken as reparations and tranferred to the state run soviet sewing machine factory in Podosk.
-The sewing machine heritage established by Singer in Wittenberge was continued a few years later when the factory was re-equipped and restarted as VEB Nahmaschinenwerk Wittenberge (VERITAS).
+The sewing machine heritage established by Singer in Wittenberge was continued a few years later when the factory was re-equipped and restarted as VEB Nahmaschinenwerk Wittenberge.
 To start with production was just a few industrial models made each year, but by 1951 household models were added and production gradually expanded.
-Veritas production finally ceased in 1991 after German reunification.
+In 1955 they took over the name VERITAS from VEB Mechanik Schreibmaschinenwerke Dresden prevously Siedel & Naumann).
+Production finally ceased in 1991 after German reunification.
 A total of just over 7.5 million machines were made during the Veritas period.